HACCP - Your Food Safety Management System

 What is HACCP?

-The word HACCP (Hazard Analysis & Critical Control Point) confuses many people but, simply put, it refers to a system you must put in place to ensure the food you produce is safe.
-This system is called a food safety management system and must be based on the principles of HACCP.
+The word HACCP (Hazard Analysis & Critical Control Point) confuses many people but, simply put, it refers to procedures you must put in place to ensure the food you produce is safe.
+These procedures make up your food safety management system based on the principles of HACCP.

 Your food safety management system should allow you to identify and control any hazards that could pose a danger to the preparation of safe food.
 It involves identifying what can go wrong, planning to prevent it and making sure you are doing it.
 HACCP is a legal requirement but will also benefit your business.